Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Introduction

-where $t$ is the time step of gradient descent dynamics, $\eta$ is the learning rate, and $C$ is the cost function.
-The observation of Ref. \cite{mcclean2018barren} is that, if the chosen variational circuit is highly random, the gradient of the cost function is generically suppressed by the dimension of the Hilbert space, and the variation of the cost function during gradient descent is very small, that is, $\delta C \equiv \frac{C(t+1)-C(t)}{C(t)} \ll 1$ for step $t$.
-Recently, Ref. \cite{fontana2023adjoint} introduced a complete Lie-algebraic characterization of barren plateaus and proved the dependence of the vanishing gradients on the dimension of the underlying Hilbert space, that is
+where $t$ is the integer time step of gradient descent dynamics, $\eta$ is the learning rate, and $f$ is the cost function.
+The observation of Ref. \cite{mcclean2018barren} is that, if the chosen variational circuit is highly random, the gradient of the cost function is generically suppressed by the dimension of the Hilbert space, and the variation of the cost function during gradient descent is very small, that is, $\delta f \equiv \frac{f(t+1)-f(t)}{f(t)} \ll 1$ for step $t$.
+A Lie-algebraic characterization of barren plateaus can be used to show that the gradient vanishes exponentially fast with the number of qubits, $n$.
+Specifically, \cite{fontana2024characterizing} proved that, in the worst-case scenario, the gradient variance vanishes with the inverse of the dimension of the Lie algebra corresponding to the circuit, as